-EDEXCEL Mathematics (IAL) AS/ A Level Syllabus XMA11 YMA11
+EDEXCEL Mathematics (IAL) AS/ A Level Syllabus XMA01 YMA01

 The Pearson Edexcel International GCE in Mathematics enables students to follow a flexible course in mathematics, to better tailor a course to suit the individual needs and goals.
 This course encourages students to further develop and apply problem solving skills within the Maths arena.
-This twovear modular course and consists of six units in total; two compulsory units of Pure Mathematics: P1 and P2, and an applied unit: either M1 or S1.
-The successful completion of these units will result in an AS gualification.
+This two-year modular course consists of six units in total.
+Successful completion of two compulsory units of pure Mathematics: P1 and P2, and an applied unit M1 or S1 will result in an AS level qualification.
 Further they will continue with two compulsory units of Pure Mathematics: P3 and P4, and an applied unit: M2, S2 or S1 to get the A level qualification in Mathematics.
-For more information on GCE in Mathematics, visit
+For more information on GCE in Mathematics, visit https://qualifications.pearson.com/en/home.html